 - Restored Quality of Life: missing teeth can leave you feeling embarrassed and self-conscious, but alternative treatments like dentures and bridges may not completely erase these things.
 Quality dental implants look and function naturally, giving you confidence to eat, laugh, and enjoy life to the fullest.

-Common Drawbacks to Other Methods of Treatment
+Common Drawbacks of Other Methods of Treatment

 Dentures/Partials: dentures are often seen as a low-cost and convenient solution to missing teeth.
 While they do tend to cost less than implants up front, they generally need replacing every 5 years or so, and can actually cost more over a lifetime of treatment than implants.
 The clasps they utilize to stay in place can compromise the health of neighboring teeth and eventually cause them to fall out.
 Denture wearers also often complain of discomfort, pain, and bad breath.

-Tooth Supported Bridges: bridges can also be of lesser initial cost than dental implants, but they are still subject to the need for replacing every 10 years or less.
+Tooth Supported Bridges: bridges can also be of lesser initial cost than dental implants, but they are still subject to the need for replacement every 10 years or less.
 Unlike dentures, they aren’t removable, but are, rather, cemented in place.
 Adjacent teeth must be filed down to make room for the necessary hardware, causing irreparable damage.
 Similar to dentures, bridges also draw support from neighboring teeth and can eventually cause them to fall out.

 For more information on dental implants, please visit The Dental Implant Guide.